Preparation and submission of Manuscripts

-An article should contain the following parts: a) title and three keywords, b) author (with designation, office and email address), c) abstract, d) introduction containing the review of literature, e) materials and methods, f) results and discussion, g) conclusion, and lastly, h) literature cited.
+- An article should contain the following parts: a) title and three keywords, b) author (with designation, office and email address), c) abstract, d) introduction containing the review of literature, e) materials and methods, f) result and discussion, g) conclusion, and lastly h) literature cited.

-All authors should submit three hard copies and an electronic copy of the article containing the photos used on the article in filename.jpeg format should be submitted to the Secretariat.
-It can be saved in CD/DVD or emailed at firstname.lastname@example.org, the official email address of Sylvatrop Secretariat.
+- All authors should submit one hard copy and an electronic copy of the article containing the photos used on the article in filename.jpeg format.
+It can be emailed at firstname.lastname@example.org, the official email address of the Sylvatrop Secretariat.

 The following reminders should be observed when preparing an article for Sylvatrop.

 Titles should be brief.
 Ordinarily, they should not run longer than two lines in the journal.
 This, however, is not an absolute limit.
 It should be complete, specific, informative and descriptive.
 They should tell exactly what the investigation is about and indicate its subject matter and limits.